 (3) Under some circumstances, the lessor may decline to terminate the lease but still evict the lessee and relet the property for the account of the lessee.
 Lawrence Barker, Inc. v.
-Briggs, 39 Cal.2d 654, 248 P.2d 897 (1952); Eurke v.
+Briggs, 39 Cal.2d 654, 248 P.2d 897 (1952); Burke v.
 Norton, 42 Cal.
 App.
 705, 184 Pac.
 45 (1919).
-See CODE CIV.
-PRCC. § 1174.
+See Code Civ.
+Proc. § 1174.
 As previously stated this remedy is unsatisfactory.

 The courts have considered the lessee's obligation to pay rent as dependent on the continued existence of the term under common law property concepts.
 When the term is ended, whether voluntarily by abandonment and repossession by the lessor or involuntarily under the compulsion of an unlawful detainer proceeding, the rental obligation also ends.
-In the usual case where the lessor has no reason to expect the lessee to remain available and solvent until the end of the term, continued adherence to this rule denies the lessor any effective remedy for the loss caused by a defaulting lessee.
+In the case where the lessor has no reason to expect the lessee to remain available and solvent until the end of the term, continued adherence to this rule denies the lessor any effective remedy for the loss caused by a defaulting lessee.

 The Commission has concluded that the lessor should be able to bring an action for the loss of present and future rentals at the time that the lease is terminated because of a substantial breach by the lessee.
-Under existing law, the action may not be brought until after the end of the term of the lease.
-This new remedy would be an alternative to existing remedies that would continue to be available: (1) the right to treat the breach as a partial breach, regard the lease as continuing in force, and recover damages for the detriment caused by the breach and (2) the right to rescind or cancel the lease.
+This remedy, the substance of which is now available under Civil Code Section 3308 if the lease so provides, would be an alternative to other existing remedies that would continue to be available: (1) the right to treat the breach as a partial breach, regard the lease as continuing in force, and recover damages for the detriment caused by the breach and (2) the right to rescind or cancel the lease, i.e., declare a forfeiture of the lessee's interest.